microsoft/jacdac-stm32x0/jacdac-v1-spec.md

 You can use the line at the bottom of [CF2 patcher](https://microsoft.github.io/uf2/patcher/) to generate random numbers.

+If the device already has a 48 bit MAC address, the 64 bit device identifier is formed by prepending `0xff` and appending `0xfe`.
+For example, if the MAC address is `11:22:33:44:55:66`, the device identifier should be `0xFF112233445566FE`.

 It's theoretically possible for a device ID collision to occur in a small network of say 200 devices.
 With evenly distributed (ie., random) device IDs and 1 trillion such networks the probability of collision in any of them is 0.1%.
-OTOH, were we to use 32 bit IDs, with 2000 networks the collision probability in any of them is already 1%, and with 200k networks it's more 60%.
+OTOH, were we to use 32 bit IDs, with 2000 networks the collision probability in any of them is already 1%, and with 200k networks it's more than 60%.

 ### Direction of packets